Attraction: Outdoor Adventure

 From space, the corridor actually shows up as a “dark zone” — a rare stretch of unlit landscape between the bright metro belts of the Northeast.

-• Appalachian National Scenic Trail – Connecticut Section
+• Appalachian National Scenic Trail – CT

-Appalachian National Scenic Trail – Connecticut Section
+Appalachian National Scenic Trail – CT

 Appalachian National Scenic Trail